snophey/snophey.github.io/_posts/2024-01-21-graalvm-with-native-libs.markdown

         at org.graalvm.nativeimage.builder/com.oracle.svm.core.jni.functions.JNIFunctions.FindClass(JNIFunctions.java:359)
 ```

-At this point, we are really scratching our heads.
+This issue proved to be a tougher nut to crack.
 Our application code clearly makes use of this `MPVariable` class, so why is it not found?
 The Quarkus documentation is of no help here, so we have nothing left to do but to try and understand what GraalVM does under the hood
 in order to get an idea of where the problem might be.